Prajwal208V/PreapBytes/Nodejs/README.md

 |16 | [](#what-is-a-pure-function)|

 ### ***Node.js and Where can you use it?***

-Node.js is an open-source, cross-platform, JavaScript runtime environment built on Chrome's V8 JavaScript engine that executes JavaScript code outside a web browser.
+Node.js is an open-source server side runtime environment built on Chrome\'s V8 JavaScript engine.
+It provides an event driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side applications using JavaScript.

 ### Where can you use it ?
   Node.js is perfect for data-intensive applications as it uses an asynchronous, event-driven model.we can use I/O intensive web applications     like video streaming sites.we can also use it for developing: